christian-bromann/awesome-selenium/README.md

 - [mechanize](http://wwwsearch.sourceforge.net/mechanize/) - Stateful programmatic web browsing.
 - [Robot](http://robotframework.org/) - Robot Framework is a generic test automation framework for acceptance testing and ATDD.
 - [behave-webdriver](https://github.com/spyoungtech/behave-webdriver) behavior driven testing with Selenium and Python.
+- [selenium-turnstile](https://github.com/CircuitSavage/selenium-turnstile) - Solves Cloudflare Turnstile in Selenium by injecting a token from the Peak solving API, for headless or datacenter runs where click-based solving stalls.

 #### Java